Cycletouring the

 liability, as a new rear tyre increases the risk of

-have missed the last bus home.
-In some circles it is
+missed the last bus home.
+In some circles it is even

-even considered normal to steal a similar bike if
+considered normal to steal a similar bike if you

 I